Version 9.0.1 # # This file documents the syntax of default-mode.conf for comprehension and # troubleshooting purposes. # default-mode.conf is a file that exists primarily for Splunk Support and # Services to configure the Splunk platform. # CAVEATS: # DO NOT make changes to default-mode.conf withou

 The following are the spec and example files for

-# Version 7.3.1 # # This file documents the syntax of default-mode.conf for comprehension and # troubleshooting purposes. # default-mode.conf is a file that exists primarily for Splunk Support and # Services to configure splunk. # CAVEATS: # DO NOT make changes to default-mode.conf without coordinating with Splunk # Support or Services.
-End-user changes to default-mode.conf are not # supported. # # default-mode.conf *will* be removed in a future version of Splunk, along # with the entire configuration scheme that it affects.
-Any settings present # in default-mode.conf files will be completely ignored at this point. # # Any number of seemingly reasonable configurations in default-mode.conf # might fail to work, behave bizarrely, corrupt your data, iron your cat, # cause unexpected rashes, or order unwanted food delivery to your house. # Changes here alter the way that pieces of code will communicate which are # only intended to be used in a specific configuration. # INFORMATION: # The main value of this spec file is to assist in reading these files for # troubleshooting purposes. default-mode.conf was originally intended to # provide a way to describe the alternate setups used by the Splunk Light # Forwarder and Splunk Universal Forwarder. # The only reasonable action is to re-enable input pipelines that are # disabled by default in those forwarder configurations.
+# Version 9.0.1 # # This file documents the syntax of default-mode.conf for comprehension and # troubleshooting purposes. # default-mode.conf is a file that exists primarily for Splunk Support and # Services to configure the Splunk platform. # CAVEATS: # DO NOT make changes to default-mode.conf without coordinating with Splunk # Support or Services.
+End-user changes to default-mode.conf are not # supported. # # default-mode.conf *will* be removed in a future version of the Splunk platform, # along with the entire configuration scheme that it affects.
+Any settings present # in default-mode.conf files will be completely ignored at this point. # # Settings in default-mode.conf affect how pieces of code communicate. # Configuration changes in default-mode.conf might fail to work, # behave unexpectedly, or harm your deployment.
+Any changes must be made # only under the guidance of Splunk Support or Services staff for # use in a specific deployment of Splunk Enterprise. # INFORMATION: # The main value of this spec file is to assist in reading these files for # troubleshooting purposes. default-mode.conf was originally intended to # provide a way to describe the alternate setups used by the Splunk Light # Forwarder and Splunk Universal Forwarder. # The only reasonable action is to re-enable input pipelines that are # disabled by default in those forwarder configurations.
 However, keep the # prior caveats in mind.
 Any future means of enabling inputs will have a # different form when this mechanism is removed. # SYNTAX:

 disabled = <boolean> disabled_processors = <string>